Stop Paying Per Property — You're Overpaying in the Off-Season

 With the Growth plan, you get 100 actions per month.
 If you use 25 in a quiet month, the remaining 75 simply reset at your next billing date.
 You're not penalised for slow periods.

-If you exceed your monthly allocation during peak season, overage actions are available at $0.50 each on the Growth plan — still dramatically cheaper than the effective per-booking cost of a per-property model during quiet months.
+If you exceed your monthly allocation during peak season, you can top up with additional action packs — still dramatically cheaper than the effective per-booking cost of a per-property model during quiet months.

 The hidden costs of per-property pricing